Obiorachibuike/wewantwaste_test/README.md

 Objective 🎯✨

-Redesign the Skip Selection page to achieve:
+Redesign the Skip Selection page with a focus on:

-Improved user experience
+Enhancing user experience (UX)

-Modern, clean visual design
+Applying a modern and clean visual design

-Fully responsive layout using React + TypeScript
+Ensuring a fully responsive layout using React and TypeScript